(Options: Cycling, Longer/Shorter Stays, Wine Tours)

 Tuscany, Italy - 7 nights

-Available year round - Saturday to Saturday
+Available March to November - Saturday to Saturday

 This culinary program is perfect for those who are lovers of all that is Tuscan – the charming medieval towns, the centuries old traditions, the people and their culture, the art and of course, the great food and wine!!
 You will enjoy hands-on cooking courses learning the art of Tuscan cuisine from our wonderful chefs in an original kitchen of a 14th century villa.
 We also offer vegetarian, vegan, celiac and organic cooking vacations so please inquire.
 Interested in cycling the hills of Tuscany?
 We we will just adjust the itinerary for you to include this activity.
 Just ask about the details and see a sample itinerary below!